top of page

 ATHLETIC ELIGIBILITY

 ELCA is a member of the Georgia High Schools Association.
-Each student has to meet GHSA requirements to participate in athletics.
+Each student must meet GHSA requirements to participate in athletics.
 Students must earn 2.5 Carnegie units to be GHSA eligible.
 Each class taken in a semester is equal to ½ Carnegie unit.
 Students receiving two “F’s” on a semester report card will not be allowed to participate in athletic activities until cleared by the academic department.
 The student will be cleared provided they meet GHSA eligibility requirements mentioned above and meet requirements set by the academic department.
 This includes, but is not limited to, mandatory IF and weekly help classes.
 Students who fail two classes after first semester will have to meet the set requirements to become eligible for Spring semester.
 Failing to meet those requirements at any time during the semester will result in the student being pulled from competitions and practices until the requirements are met.
 (Students who are declared GHSA ineligible at the end of first semester will not be able to participate or practice spring semester).
 (Students that are ineligible second semester may attend summer school to become eligible for fall sports).
 Students that are academically ineligible will not be allowed to dress out with the team, travel with the team, or practice with the team.

 ELCA EARLY GRADUATION POLICY